Merthlc/bellabeat-capstone/report/bellabeat_report.md

 | Avg Fairly Active Mins | 11.8 | 11.1 | **0%** |
 | Avg Very Active Mins | 20.8 | 15.1 | **-6% 🔴** |

-> **💬 Conclusion:**
->
+### 💬 Conclusion

-> Weight tracking does **not** function as a daily motivational trigger.
+Weight tracking does **not** function as a daily motivational trigger.
 Activity on weight-logging days is virtually identical to normal days — 0% difference in steps, 0% difference in sedentary minutes, 0% difference in fairly active minutes.

->
-> This is a critical finding: **weight tracking is an indicator of a disciplined lifestyle, not a short-term behavioral spike.** These users are consistently active every single day — the act of weighing in does not change their behavior that day.
+This is a critical finding: **weight tracking is an indicator of a disciplined lifestyle, not a short-term behavioral spike.** These users are consistently active every single day — the act of weighing in does not change their behavior that day.

 ---